bioinformatics-core-shared-training/LMB-git-workshop/README.md

 # Git-workshop
 Customised Git course.
+This course was assembled and delivered by 3 of the Cambridge University [Data Champions](https://www.data.cam.ac.uk/intro-data-champions)
-* First presentation 3/10/18 by Anne & Mark.
+* First presentation 3/10/18 by Anne & Mark & Sergio.

 ### Goals: